Are you looking for things to do in Akumal, Mexico?

 With its close proximity to beaches and restaurants, Akumal Jungle Hotel offers a great option for those wishing to escape the town.

 I suggest you take a look at this list of hostels for more places to stay in Akumal if you have a set of preferences in mind for hotels.

 Getting From Cancun to Akumal

 Getting to Akumal from Playa del Carmen or Cancun is relatively easy!
-All you have to do is get to the nearest Ado bus station and head to Tulum.
+Just get to the nearest Ado bus station and head to Tulum.